(Initially ratified at the 1993 founding meeting; revised 2006; further revisions 2016; 2019)

 Section 2.
 Investments.
 The funds of the Society may be retained in whole or in part in cash or be invested in such property, real, personal or otherwise, including stocks, bonds or other securities, as the Executive Council may deem desirable.

 Section 3.
 Office.
 The office of the Society will be located at such place as the Executive Council may determine.

 Section 4.
 Records.
 There will be kept in the records of the Society correct records of account of the activities and transactions of the Society including a minute book, which will contain a copy of the certificate of incorporation, a copy of this constitution, and all minutes of all meetings of the members, the Board of Directors, and the Executive Council.

-Section 6.
+Section 7.
 Indemnification.
-The Society may, to the fullest extent now or hereafter permitted by law, indemnify any person made, or threatened to be made, a party to any action or proceeding by reason of the fact that he, his testator or intestate was a director, officer, employee or agent of the Society, against judgments, fines, amounts paid in settlement and reasonable expenses, including attorneys’ fees.
+The Society may, to the fullest extent now or hereafter permitted by law, indemnify any person made, or threatened to be made, a party to any action or proceeding by reason of the fact that he or she, his or her testator or intestate was a director, officer, employee or agent of the Society, against judgments, fines, amounts paid in settlement and reasonable expenses, including attorneys’ fees.